 Hot springs may be just what you need after a day of fun.
 Just 20 miles away is one of the nation’s oldest, largest and finest natural hot mineral springs.
 There are over 200,000 gallons of natural hot mineral-rich water flowing through their 21 pools and baths every day.
 Treat yourself with raindrop therapy, hot rock massage, Swedish relaxation massage, deep tissue massage or one of many other massage techniques

 Downhill skiing and snowboarding are available at two locations near North Shore Lodge, both offer lessons and equipment rental.
 Granby Ranch is only 15 miles and has 406 skiable acres with 1000 vertical feet, 6 lifts, and a top elevation of 9202’.
 An easy 30-mile drive will get you to Winter Park Resort.
-Winter Park is scheduled to begin lift operations for the season on November 16th 2022.
-They have been voted the #1 ski resort in North America three years in a row by readers of USA Today.
+Winter Park will begin lift operations for the season on October 31st 2022.
+They have been voted the #1 ski resort in North America for three years by readers of USA Today.
 See for yourself as you explore the 3081 skiable acres with 3060 vertical feet, 21 lifts, and a top elevation of 12060’.

 Nordic Skiing options in this area offer some of the most secluded and quiet places with amazing scenery and wildlife.
 If you are an experienced racer or just wanting to learn, there are trails and terrain to match your ability.
 Come take an easy one hour lesson and learn classic or skate skiing, or go into the backcountry with a six-hour lesson in alpine touring.
 Once the lake is frozen you can ski out onto the lake from North Shore Lodge.